 Step 7.2: Now we can Test the PHP Process via web (apache) server

 This can be accomplished by creating a very fundamental PHP script (we can call it info.php).
-It has to be placed the default document root of the Apache server is i.e, /var/www/html in (RHEL/CENTOS 7) directory and call it in a browser like ‘http://192.168.0.100/info.php’.
+The default document root of the Apache server has to be placed in the i.e., /var/www/html in (RHEL/CENTOS 7) directory and call it in a browser like 'http://192.168.0.100/info.php'.
 The file will display a lot of useful data about our PHP installation.
-Use the code to create phpinfo as following :
+Use the code to create phpinfo as follows :

 # vi /var/www/html/info.php